mark-gerarts/automapper-plus/README.md

 ## Why?
 When you need to transfer data from one object to another, you'll have to write a lot of boilerplate code.
-For example when using view models, CommandBus commands, response classes, etc.
+For example when using view models, CommandBus commands, working with API responses, etc.

 Automapper+ helps you by automatically transferring properties from one object to another, **including private ones**.
 By default, properties with the same name will be transferred.
 This can be overridden as you like.

-## Usage
+## Example usage

-### Basic example
-Suppose you have a class Employee for which you want to create a DTO.
+Suppose you have a class Employee and an associated DTO.

 ```php
 <?php